 The single most important thing to say about Stuart Hall's time at the Open University is that his dedication to teaching, to the needs of students, was exemplary.
 There are many professors who disdain teaching, and work for years in the solitude of libraries to produce the handful of books which make their name.
 Stuart was not one of them.
 From 1979 on, Stuart chaired a series of famous and influential OU courses in the area where Sociology met Politics and Cultural Studies: Understanding Modern Societies, The State and Society, Beliefs and Ideologies, Culture, Media and Identity.
 Because of the sheer scale of the OU a single first year course can have 14,000 students a year - Stuart's work and his charismatic TV performances became known to literally hundreds of thousands of students.
-In his writing, Stuart had a genius for teaching ideas to students who thought they hated theory.
-And in his packed summer school lectures, the students found his combination of breath-taking articulacy, playfulness, and sweetness of disposition irresistible.
+In his writing, Stuart had a genius for teaching ideas to students found his combination of breath-taking articulacy, playfulness, and sweetness of disposition irresistible.